De Christiana Expeditione apud Sinas: History of the book

-the Italian Jesuit historian Pietro Tacchi Venturi, contained Ricci's original text, under the title Commentarj della Cina (Commentary on China), as well as Ricci's letters from China.
+the Italian Jesuit historian Pietro Tacchi Venturi, contained Ricci's original text, under the title Commentari della Cina (Commentary on China), as well as Ricci's letters from China.
 However, Venturi's lack of knowledge of Chinese made it necessary for Fr.
 Pasquale d'Elia (1890–1963) to produce another, better annotated edition of Ricci's manuscripts (known as Fonti Ricciane) some 30 years later, in the 1940s.
 Notes provided by d'Elia (who had been a Jesuit missionary in China himself) contained the standard (Wade-Giles) transcription and Chinese characters for the Chinese names and words that appeared in Ricci's (and Ricci-Trigault's) text in Ricci's original transcription.

-Excerpts from De Christiana expeditione appeared in English in Purchas his Pilgrimes in 1625, under the title "A discourse of the Kingdome of China, taken out of Ricius and Trigautius, containing the countrey, people, government, religion, rites, sects, characters, studies, arts, acts;and a Map of China added, drawne out of one there made with Annotations for the understanding thereof".
+Excerpts from De Christiana Expeditione appeared in English in Purchas his Pilgrimes in 1625, under the title "A discourse of the Kingdome of China, taken out of Ricius and Trigautius, containing the countrey, people, government, religion, rites, sects, characters, studies, arts, acts;and a Map of China added, drawne out of one there made with Annotations for the understanding thereof".

 A complete English translation of the Latin text, by the Jesuit Louis J. Gallagher was published in the US in 1942, with the preface and imprimatur of the Archbishop of Boston Richard Cushing.
 It was reprinted in 1953.

 The standard Ricci-Trigault Latin edition, as well as most translations, are divided into five large sections ("books").
 Book One is encyclopedic overview of the late-Ming China as seen by Ricci during his 27 years of living in the country, interacting with people of all walks of life, and reading Chinese literature.
 The other four books describe, in chronological order, the story of the Jesuit China missions before, during, and a few years after Ricci's "expedition" into China.